 The options are endless, so once you’ve developed a taste for natto, you can mix and match using the ideas above to create your own favorite natto dish!

-Recipes Using Natto (coming soon!)
+Recipes Using Natto (more to come)

 - Natto Gohan (Natto over Rice)